rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 behavior.

 There are plenty of crates trying to abstract volatile operations.
-Many are believed to be unsound due as they expose an `&self` to the sensitive memory region, but `voladdress` is believed not to be affected by this problem.
+Many are believed to be unsound as they expose an `&self` to the sensitive memory region, but `voladdress` is believed not to be affected by this problem.